 First and foremost, if you do not feel well or show any symptoms of COVID-19, please STAY HOME and seek medical advice.

 If a PYHA player, coach, manager or family member tests positive or learns that they have been in close contact with someone who has COVID-19 or is symptomatic, please email our COVID Coordinator (Igor Roitburg – email@example.com) immediately.
 PYHA expects all members to disclose positive tests immediately, follow all PYHA, NJ Department of Health and CDC protocols and guidelines.
 Any violations may result in suspension or removal from the organization.

 PYHA needs this information as we are required to notify the NJYHL, our PYHA membership and the rinks where the player has been.
 This notification will include the team the player, coach or manager is on but will not include their name.

 Should Contact tracing be required by the County DOH, PYHA will provide the TeamSnap Health Check records and our master schedule to assist in their efforts.

 #1 -- IF YOU HAVE TESTED POSTIVE FOR COVID-19

-In addition, the team will be required to postpone all games for 14 days following the notice of a confirmed diagnosis.
+In addition, the team will be required to postpone all games for a period of time as follows from last known contact: